ImanovFuad/Python/Install.md

 ## Platform-specific installations

-### Windows .exe
+### Windows

-Windows users can get an exe installer for earlier PyOWM versions on the [Python Package Index](https://pypi.python.org/pypi/pyowm)
+Windows users can get an exe installer for PyOWM versions on the [Python Package Index](https://pypi.python.org/pypi/pyowm)

 ### On ArchLinux with `Yaourt`
 Run: